 The Federal Radiological Situation Centre

 GRS is one of the institutions that support the work of the Federal Radiological Situation Centre with its emergency organisation.
-The Federal Office for Radiation Protection (BfS), the Federal Office for the Safety of Nuclear Waste Management (BfE) and the Federal Office of Civil Protection and Disaster Assistance (BBK) are also involved in supporting the situation centre.
+The Federal Office for Radiation Protection (BfS), the Federal Office for the Safety of Nuclear Waste Management (BASE) and the Federal Office of Civil Protection and Disaster Assistance (BBK) are also involved in supporting the situation centre.

 What are the tasks of the Federal Radiological Situation Centre?